JackDca/Mailpilewiki/Mailpile-Analytics-Reporting-System.md

 ### Processing the data

 Data will be processed by analyzing the Mailpile site's web server logs.
-Further details are TBD.
+Further details are TBD, see [issue #721](/mailpile/Mailpile/issues/721).

 ### Future Improvements